 At the same time, Novo Nordisk had a specific request to apply mobile vessels in the formulation area.
 In this large-scale, multipurpose production facility, single-use technology is very important as it can eliminate CIP/SIP processes and achieve very flexible connections to the filling machine.

 While the combination of single-use and isolator technology is known, it requires special attention in the project.
 Knowing this, NNE involved its top experts in these technologies early in the design process.
-"It is unique that we cover all of these technical disciplines and can utilise our global technology experts with experience from other pharmaceutical companies,” says Torben Kløvborg-Laustsen, ”Very few of our competitors can match this.”
+"It is unique that we cover all of these technical disciplines and can utilize our global technology experts with experience from other pharmaceutical companies,” says Torben Kløvborg-Laustsen, ”Very few of our competitors can match this.”
 Lars Holm Wæhrens, CVP at Novo Nordisk, adds, “Novo Nordisk’s specific needs in terms of close collaboration has been an important factor in our decision to engage NNE as our engineering partner.”

 After completion of the basic design and early detailed design in the summer of 2015, ground-breaking for the new facility took place in early November 2015.
 The facility will be best-in-class with respect to functionality, quality, safety and compliance.
 And it will provide key lessons and best practices for future revamps of Novo Nordisk filling facilities worldwide.

 10,300 m2 footprint and approx. 30,000 m2 of floor space